Bye Bye Monkey: Plot

 Lafayette also works as a lighting technician for a feminist theatre group.
-After rehearsal one day, the women in the group discuss their next project and decide to improvise a piece about rape for their next production, contending that women are just as capable of violence as men are; in the middle of their discussion, they knock Lafayette unconscious with a bottle of Coca-Cola, pin him down, and the attractive Angelica volunteers to rape Lafayette.
+After rehearsal one day, the women in the group discuss their next project, and decide to improvise a piece about rape for their next production, contending that women are just as capable of violence as men are; in the middle of their discussion, they knock Lafayette unconscious with a bottle of Coca-Cola, pin him down, and the attractive Angelica volunteers to rape Lafayette.

 Beside the Hudson River, amidst a construction site of Battery Park City, Lafayette meets Luigi and a band of eccentrics.
 The group finds an abandoned baby chimpanzee in the palm of a giant King Kong sculpture.
 Lafayette decides to adopt the chimpanzee.
 When he brings the chimp with him to the museum, Flaxman warns him that the chimp will rob him of his freedom, if he does not get rid of it.

 Flaxman is approached by the mysterious Paul Jefferson of the State Foundation for Psychological Research.
-He convinces the initially resistant Flaxman to transform the face of the sculpture Julius Caesar into the face of John F. Kennedy.
+He convinces the initially resistant Flaxman to transform the face of the sculpture of Julius Caesar into the face of John F. Kennedy.